 LEAP into St. Paul is an annual orientation program which introduces first-year students to opportunities for community engagement within surrounding neighborhoods in St. Paul and the Twin Cities.
-Each First Year Seminar (FYSEM) group travels to an off-campus location to participate in a half-day of community service together.
+Each First Year Seminar (FYSEM) group travels to an off-campus location as part of the fall Orientation to participate in a half-day of community service together.

-Mahle Lecture in Residence
+Mahle Lecture in Progressive Christianity

-Each year the Mahle Lecture in Progressive Christianity brings a major religious scholar to campus for several days of speaking and teaching in our community, so that we have the chance to interact with the scholar in a personal and impactful way.
+Each year the Mahle Lecture in Progressive Christianity brings an accomplished religious scholar or religious leader to campus in residence for several days of speaking and teaching in our community, so that we have the chance to interact with the scholar in personal, relevant, and impactful ways.